Carl Wheatle

-Carl Anton Delroy Wheatle is a British basketball player.
+Carl Anton Delroy Wheatle is a British basketball player for Reyer Venezia of the Italian Lega Basket Serie A (LBA).

 Professional career

 During the 2019–20 LBA season he played for OriOra Pistoia.

+On 17 June 2024 he signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).

 National team career

 He has been a member of the Great Britain men's national team.